The Pearcey Oration is presented each year by an eminent expert.

 The oration is an opportunity to explore, in depth, critical contemporary issues arising from the introduction and adoption of new and advanced technologies into our society.

-The 2023 Pearcey Oration, the most significant technology oration in the nation, will be delivered by 2018 Australian of the Year, Professor Michelle Simmons AO.
+H on Wednesday 6th September at Melbourne Connect, 700 Swanston Street, Carlton, the 2023 Pearcey Oration, the most significant technology oration in the nation, was delivered by 2018 Australian of the Year, Professor Michelle Simmons AO.
 Michelle is CEO and Founder of Silicon Quantum Computing and Director of the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology in Sydney.

 She is internationally renowned for creating the field of atomic electronics and for pioneering new technologies to build computing devices in silicon at the atomic scale.
 Australia is a global leader in quantum computing and Michelle’s team is leading the global race to develop a quantum computer in silicon.